Folklore: Folklore, Occupational Folklife, Agriculture, Foodways, Supernatural Beliefs, Fear, Urban Legends, and Folklife Festivals.

 She is currently adjunct faculty at GMU teaching “Intro to Folklore and Folklife” and ENGH 202: "Food and Folklore".

-Completing an Archie Green Fellowship from the American Folklife Center of the Library of Congress, documenting the work lives of people in the Virginia wine industry.
+Transcribing additional interviews for my collection at the Library of Congress documenting the work lives of people in the Virginia Wine Industry.

 2017-2018 Archie Green Fellowship, the American Folklife Center of the Library of Congress